-Finalist teams will have the opportunity to develop and refine their pre-proposals into ten-page full proposals by March 6, 2019.
+Finalist teams will have the opportunity to develop and refine their pre-proposals into eight-page full proposals due on March 13, 2020.
 In the full proposal round, finalists will expand on the ideas presented in their pre-proposals, edit their proposals based on judges' feedback, and refine their project ideas through collaboration with a Big Ideas mentor (an industry professional matched with the team based on the mentor's subject expertise and areas of strength).
-From the finalist pool, between 4 and 6 award winners will be selected in each category.
+From the finalist pool, between 3 and 5 award winners will be selected in each social impact track.

-2018-2019 Big Ideas Categories
+2019-2020 Big Ideas Categories